 Future Trends and Conclusion

-As networks evolve, buffering techniques adapt to handle higher speeds (e.g., 400 Gbps) and software-defined networking (SDN).
-Innovations like programmable buffers and AI-driven traffic prediction aim to optimize memory usage dynamically.
-Understanding buffering mechanisms remains vital for designing resilient networks capable of meeting modern demands for speed and reliability.
+As networks evolve in 2025, buffering techniques adapt to support 400 Gbps speeds and software-defined networking (SDN).
+Innovations like programmable buffers and AI-driven traffic prediction optimize memory usage dynamically, ensuring resilience in an increasingly connected world.

 By integrating historical methods with cutting-edge advancements, Ethernet switches continue to form the backbone of efficient data communication, balancing resource allocation and performance in an increasingly connected world.